jerin-mx/jerin-mx/README.md

 ## Professional Journey
 - 🎓 Pursuing a Master's in Data Science from Rutgers University.
-- 🎓 Holder of a MicroMasters in Statistics and Data Science from MITx.
+- 🎓 Holder of a MicroMasters in Statistics and Data Science from MIT on edX.

 ## Technical Skills
 - 💻 Languages: Python, R, C, Java